jundalisay/sp/content/en/research/indian/gospel/chapter-49b.md

 ---
 title: "Different Classes Of Devotees And The Great Visions"
 c: "indigo"
-heading: "Chapter 49"
+heading: "Chapter 49b"
-weight: 192
+weight: 602
 description: ""
 ---

-## Different classes of devotees and The great visions

 {{< l a="Ramakrishna" >}}
 (To M.) "When God assumes a human body for the sake of His devotees, many of His devotees accompany Him to this earth.
 Some of them belong to the inner circle, some to